jfrog/artifactory-sbt-plugin/README.md

 What this tool does do:

 1.)
-Separate out the SBT artifacts and put them into the objects necessary to interact with the JFrog BuildInfo libraries in artifactory, with a properly calculated path
+Separate out the SBT artifacts and put them into the objects necessary to interact with the JFrog BuildInfo libraries in artifactory, with a properly calculated path, and deploy the artifacts.

 2.)
 Lots and lots of debug statements printed out to the SBT shell so you can see what we're doing as we build/parse out the build info for deployment to artifactory